Worksite Wellness

 - *Provide flexible work hours to allow employees to participate in tobacco cessation programming during work time.

-- Organize a Great American Smokeout event on-site.
+- Organize a Great American Smokeout event onsite.
 Resource: ACS Great American Smokeout

-- Organize a Take Down Tobacco event on-site.
+- Organize a Take Down Tobacco event onsite.
 Resource: Take Down Tobacco

 - Gather and share testimonials from employees who have quit.
 Resource: How To Guide